andi2022/wooper/README.md

 versions
 ```
 Please note the naming convention for the different files, this is important and shouldn't be changed.
-**New naming sheme for PoGo apkm, only for apkm, old apk's uses the old naming sheme.**
+**New naming scheme for PoGo apkm, only for apkm, old apk's uses the old naming scheme.**
 ```
 pokemongo_arm64-v8a_0.327.0.apk
 pokemongo_armeabi-v7a_0.327.0.apk